Why This Recipe Works

 - 1 teaspoon bourbon

-- 2 cups small brownie chunks, chilled in freezer (see head note)
+- 2 cups small brownie chunks, chilled in freezer (see notes)

-In a medium saucepan, whisk together egg yolks, pumpkin, sugar, salt, and spices into a paste.
+In a medium saucepan, whisk together pumpkin purée, egg yolks, sugar, salt, and spices into a paste.
 Slowly whisk in cream and milk until smooth.

 Set on medium-low heat and, whisking frequently, cook until custard thickly coats the back of a spoon but a swiped finger leaves a clean line.
 Stir in bourbon, strain into an airtight container, and chill overnight.